Ordnance Survey to create the Ordnance Survey of Dubai

 Ordnance Survey will operate in Dubai to build upon existing geospatial capabilities, enhancing the remote sensing skills of Dubai Municipality, and embedding a system of governance for data management and quality assurance.

 With the Dubai Municipality, Ordnance Survey will design, implement and manage a Geospatial Service Centre that builds and delivers Dubai new geospatial services.

-This development follows the completion of a Geospatial Maturity Assessment carried out last year by Ordnance Survey, which assesses the strengths and weaknesses of a nation’s geospatial capacity.
+This development follows the completion of a Geospatial Readiness Assessment carried out last year by Ordnance Survey, which assesses the strengths and weaknesses of a nation’s geospatial capacity.

 The assessment, which is an in-depth study to gauge how advanced a nation is at data collection, corporate governance, stakeholder engagement, operations management, and more.

 This enterprise resulted in the need to create a Geospatial Services Centre for Dubai.

 Eng.
 Maryam Obaid Al Mheiri – Director of GIS centre at the Dubai Municipality, said: “We are delighted to continue a growing relationship with a world leading geospatial organisation and one of Britain’s iconic institutions.”